devanshishah2023-del/Health-AI-RAG-project/health_rag_assistant/README.md

-- **Tools used:** an AI coding assistant (Claude) was used to scaffold the project structure, write initial implementations of the modules, draft the sample documents, and draft this README.
+- **Tools used:** an AI coding assistant (Gemini) was used write initial implementations of the modules, draft the sample documents, and improve this README.
 - **What it was used for:** generating boilerplate (FastAPI routing, Pydantic schemas, FAISS wrapper), drafting the chunking/guardrail/logging logic.
 - **Which parts were AI-assisted:** the initial code in `app/` and `tests/`,